Menu

 Hailed as one of the best places to eat in Penzance, a warm welcome greets you (and your dog) at The Mexico Inn, whether from the ever-smiling staff or the log burner that joins wooden floors, exposed granite walls and lounge-worthy furnishings for a supremely comfortable and relaxing dining experience.
 Creating an ingredient-driven menu using Penwith-based suppliers, sample certified organic vegetables, herbs and salads from nearby Slight Hill Farm; Cornish dairy from Mounts Bay Dairy; meat from Chypraze Farm; small batch craft beers and real ales from Crown Brewery; and fresh fish and shellfish from the doorstep in Newlyn.

 Their Sunday lunches are bursting with flavour and feature a Yorkshire pudding almost as big as the plate itself!
-Pull up a pew, pick a meat (classic turkey or beef) or vegetarian/vegan option (think beetroot, chestnut and squash roast), and wash it down with a wine, cocktail, juice or ale for the most magnificent of proper Cornish carveries.
+Pull up a pew, pick a meat (classic turkey or beef) or vegetarian/vegan option (think beetroot, chestnut and squash roast), and wash it down with some wine, a cocktail, juice or ale for the most magnificent of proper Cornish carveries.

 The Mariners, Rock